silscript/front-end-intro/README.md

-# Front-End Development
+## Programming for Non-Programming
-The practice of producing HTML, CSS, and JavaScript for a website or web application for a user to interact with it directly.
+We will be learning front-end development today.
+Front-end is the practice of producing HTML, CSS, and JavaScript for a website or web application for a user to interact with it directly.

 ## Learning Objectives (5min)
 - Differentiate between HTML and CSS.